benjaminhkh/YoutubeNetworkAnalysis_MarkazFPIDiserang/README.md

 # Description

+The output graph shows the network of relations between videos stemming from the source video, based on similar relations.
+If a video from one channel points to the video of another channel, an edge is created and the more often that happens, the more weight the connection gets.

 Curved lines (edges) on the graphs show direction.
 Clockwise edges denote source youtube video connecting to target youtube video and vice versa.

 **Node size:** Betweenness Centrality